Man with ear-pods looking at computer screen

 Benefits for Austin Resilience Network Partners

 Partner organizations will be able to participate in Coordination Calls during emergencies.
 When the Austin-Travis County Emergency Operations Center (EOC) is activated and Mass Care needs are expected, these calls will connect ARN partners with emergency managers.
-ARN partners can also access the Mass Care Hotline, a direct line of communication with HSEM for urgent needs or questions.
-These lines of communication are a new way for community organizations to connect directly with HSEM.
+ARN partners can also access the Mass Care Hotline, a direct line of communication with AEM for urgent needs or questions.
+These lines of communication are a new way for community organizations to connect directly with AEM.

 These streamlined resources will benefit the community by facilitating more coordinated disaster response and recovery efforts.